 When comparing pay from a travel job to a permanent job, I often find that people get confused by the weekly take home amounts quoted for travel contracts.
 An individual that has never taken a travel contract will see $1,650/week take home, multiply that by 52 (weeks in a year) and then compare that to their permanent job gross salary and determine that travel isn’t worth it.

-As we figured out above, that is no where near an accurate comparison.
+As we talked about earlier, that is no where near an accurate comparison.
 You have to either convert the gross permanent pay into a weekly take home amount (using the 25% rule of thumb above or the PayCheckCity site) as we did above, or convert the weekly take home pay of a travel therapist into an equivalent amount if it was a permanent position.
 The second is a more difficult calculation with no easy rule of thumb since tax rates increase significantly as pay gets higher, but luckily PayCheckCity makes it much easier using their “Gross Up” calculator.
-Let’s see what gross pay you’d have to make at a permanent job to equal the $1,650/week after taxes that Whitney and I have averaged while traveling.
+Let’s see what gross pay you’d have to make at a permanent job to equal the $1,650/week after taxes that Whitney and I averaged early on while traveling.

 We would have to make a staggering gross pay of $2,390/week at a permanent job to bring home the same $1,650/week take home pay that we have while traveling!
 That’s the equivalent of $60/hour or a salary of well over $120,000/year at a permanent job!
 When expressed in these terms, it’s easy to see how much more lucrative travel therapy is over a permanent job and how I was able to save over $100,000 in 1.5 years as a new grad travel therapist.

-Based on our experiences and the hundreds of others travel therapists that we have talked to and mentored, it’s not unrealistic for a new grad travel therapist to make 1.5-2 times as much as they would if they took a full time permanent job right out of school.
+Based on our experiences and the thousands of others travel therapists that we have talked to and mentored, it’s not unrealistic for a new grad travel therapist to make 1.5-2 times as much as they would if they took a full time permanent job right out of school.
+In fact, right now there are travelers making even more than double what they would make at a permanent position by being very flexible on the setting and location they go to in order to specifically take only the highest paying contracts.

-The Bottom Line on Perm vs. Travel Jobs
+The Bottom Line on Permanent vs. Travel Jobs

-It is important to remember that despite the significantly higher pay, there are some trade offs to traveling, which Whitney did a great job of outlining in her pros and cons article mentioned above.
+It is important to remember that despite the significantly higher pay, there are some trade offs to traveling, which are outlined in this pros and cons article.
 The big downsides to remember in terms of pay are that travel therapists don’t get paid time off for vacations like permanent therapists do, and it can be difficult to move from place to place in only a weekend, meaning that sometimes unwanted time off between contracts is inevitable.
 These factors eat into the pay of travelers, but even so, it is still significantly higher with all things considered.

 I hope this helps clarify the differences in pay for permanent vs travel jobs.
-Please contact us or ask questions in the comments below if we can help you further understand pay, or if you have suggestions for travel topics for us to cover in the future.
+Please contact us or ask questions in the comments below if we can help you further understand pay.
+And if you’re looking to get started on your own travel therapy journey, fill out our recruiter recommendations form and we can get you connected with travel therapy recruiters we know and trust!

 What has your experience been as far as pay for permanent jobs or travel jobs?
 Do the numbers in the article match what you’ve seen?
 Let us know in the comments!